 - Think you don’t know a survivor, think again. www.speakoutunc.blogspot.com

 - Count the number of derogatory terms that are used to describe women and then count how many exist for men.

 - Question the music you listen to, the singers you admire, the movies you watch.
 For an example of someone you can boycott, click here

 - Realize that feminist is not a dirty word.
-Equality is in the constitution.
-Since when was that a dirty word?
+It’s about equality.

 - Become a part of the fight yourself. http://projectdinah.webs.com/geteducated.htm